What Large Businesses Need to Know

 New fees and taxes

-To pay for health care reform changes, the federal government will impose new fees and taxes on health plans nationwide, including HMSA.
-This will increase premiums.
+To pay for health care reform changes, the federal government imposes new fees and taxes on health plans nationwide, including HMSA.
+This increases premiums.
 We know cost increases are a hardship on businesses.
-We’re doing all we can to ease that burden by helping improve the care your employees receive, which will help contain costs.
+We’re doing all we can to ease that burden by improving the care your employees receive, which helps contain costs.

 A status plan: Hawaii’s Prepaid Health Care Act doesn’t require you to offer dependent coverage.
-However, federal health care reform requires you to offer dependent coverage starting in 2015.
+However, federal health care reform requires most large employers to offer dependent coverage starting in 2015.
 Until then, your employees’ dependents can contact us directly for coverage.
-They can also buy an HMSA plan on the Hawai‘i Health Connector, the state’s online health insurance marketplace.
-Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it on the Hawai‘i Health Connector.
+They can also buy an HMSA plan on healthcare.gov.
+Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it on healthcare.gov.

-If you offer employee family coverage, dependents up to age 26 could get coverage under the family plan.
+If you offer employee family coverage, dependents up to age 26 can get coverage under the family plan.

 To-do Checklist for Employers

 Health care reform requires you to:

-- Report the value of your employees’ benefits on their annual W-2 form beginning with the 2012 forms.
+- Report the value of your employees’ benefits on their annual W-2 form.
 Some employers are exempt from this requirement for now, including employers who file less than 250 W-2s, multiemployer plans, health retirement account plans, and self-insured plans not subject to COBRA rules.

 This information is based on HMSA’s review of the Affordable Care Act (ACA).
 This overview is intended for educational purposes only and should not be used as tax, legal, or compliance advice.